Crisis reputation management: rapid SEO response for Wix businesses

 - Step 8: Brief your team: ensure everyone knows not to engage publicly without approval.

 Begin the content suppression strategy immediately.
 Publish positive content on high-authority platforms: a LinkedIn article addressing the issue transparently, a YouTube video, updated Google Business Profile posts, and new content on your Wix blog.
 Each piece of positive content is a potential SERP replacement for the negative content.
-Speed matters: publish 3-5 pieces of content within the first week.
+Speed matters enormously in the first week: negative content ranks highest while it is newest and gaining engagement, and your counter-content needs to begin accumulating signals immediately.
+Publish 3-5 pieces of content within the first week across different platforms to maximise the number of owned assets competing for page 1 positions.

 The First Month: Sustained Recovery

-Continue publishing positive content weekly.
-Request reviews from satisfied customers to build a fresh wave of positive testimonials.
-Engage with industry publications for positive coverage.
-Monitor the brand SERP daily and track the position of the negative content.
-Most crises resolve within 30-60 days if you follow a consistent suppression strategy.
-Some crises with high-authority negative content may take 3-6 months.
+Continue publishing positive content on a weekly cadence.
+Request reviews from satisfied customers to build a fresh wave of positive testimonials across Google, Trustpilot, and industry platforms.
+Engage with industry publications for positive coverage stories.
+Monitor the brand SERP daily and track the position of the negative content across both desktop and mobile results, as these can differ.
+Most crises resolve within 30-60 days with consistent execution.
+Some crises with high-authority negative content (major news outlets, established review sites) may take 3-6 months of sustained effort.

 Complete How-To Guide: Crisis Reputation Management Playbook